petruse4ka/eCommerce-Application/README.md

 This will launch the Vite development server to test that the project has been setup correctly.

+⚠️ **Note:**
+If your IDE shows TypeScript-related errors, make sure to check not only the installed TypeScript version but also the TypeScript configuration in your IDE.
+For **Visual Studio Code**, go to the Command Palette and select: **“TypeScript: Select TypeScript Version”** → choose **“Use Workspace Version”**.

 ---

 ## 📜 Scripts